mhugo/osgeo4w/README.md

 Package building:
 -----------------

-To launch the building of a package, run `trigger_build.sh` following by the name (directory name) of the package to build.
+To launch the building of a package, run `trigger_build.sh` following by the name (directory name) of the package to build and the build type (release or debug), e.g. `trigger_build.sh pytempus release`

 This will trigger gitlab-ci and build this package on our Windows box.
 If you correctly called [inc/install_archives.bat], packages should have been uploaded to hekla (in /home/storage/osgeo4w)

 A cron job will call the [gen_setup_ini.sh](gen_setup_ini.sh) scrippt to periodically update the main setup.ini file (TODO)